-Although it has not expressed any intention to do so, the Authority expressly reserves the right under the Plan to terminate or partially terminate the Plan and its contributions thereunder at any time subject to the provisions set forth in Section 7 of the Plan and by giving written notice of such termination or discontinuation of its contribution to the Trustee.
+Although it has not expressed any intention to do so, the Authority expressly reserves right under the Plan to terminate or partially terminate the Plan and its contributions thereunder at any time subject to the provisions set forth in Section 7 of the Plan and by giving written notice of such termination or discontinuation of its contribution to the Trustee.
 In the event the Plan terminates, or partially terminates, the present value of the benefits shall be determined as of the Plan termination date and the assets of the Trust Fund shall be allocated to the extent they shall be sufficient, after providing for expenses and administration, in the following order:

+1. First

-- 1. First - a.
-To benefits which are being paid as of three years prior to the date of termination of the Plan, with the amount to be allocated to such benefit, based on the provisions of the Plan in effect during the five-year period immediately preceding the date of termination under which such benefit would be least. - b.
-To benefits which would have been paid as of three years prior to the date of termination (i) if the Participant had retired prior to the three-year period and (ii) if his benefits had commenced (in the normal form of annuity under the Plan) as of the beginning of such three-year period, with the amount to be allocated to each such benefit determined under the provisions of the Plan in effect during the five-year period preceding the date of termination under which the benefit would be the least. - 2.
-Second, to all other vested Accrued Benefits as determined under Section 3.05. - 3.
-Third, to all other Accrued Benefits attributable to non-vested participants.
+- To benefits which are being paid as of three years prior to the date of termination of the Plan, with the amount to be allocated to such benefit, based on the provisions of the Plan in effect during the five-year period immediately preceding the date of termination under which such benefit would be least. - b.
+To benefits which would have been paid as of three years prior to the date of termination (i) if the Participant had retired prior to the three-year period and (ii) if his benefits had commenced (in the normal form of annuity under the Plan) as of the beginning of such three-year period, with the amount to be allocated to each such benefit determined under the provisions of the Plan in effect during the five-year period preceding the date of termination under which the benefit would be the least.